Enterprise Data Visualization Design System

 Key Insights

-Analysis of contextual interviews and workflow observations surfaced several critical themes:
+Analysis of contextual interviews, journey mapping, and workflow observations surfaced several critical themes:

-1. Context over data — Users didn’t need more charts; they needed metrics paired with context about what changed and why
+2. Context over data: Users didn’t need more charts; they needed metrics paired with context about what changed and why

-3. Progressive complexity — Executive summaries up front, with the ability to drill into detail on demand
+4. Progressive complexity: Executive summaries up front, with the ability to drill into detail on demand

-4. Trust through transparency — Showing data freshness, sources, and definitions increased user confidence in the platform
+6. Trust through transparency: Showing data freshness, sources, and definitions increased user confidence in the platform

 User Personas